Writing & Literature

 Letter of Intent

-Write a letter to the attention of the CCS Writing and Literature faculty, stating your academic interests, your reasons for wanting to study at CCS, and your writing experience.
 This letter is separate from the essay required in the UC application.
 Please save and upload this letter as a PDF in order to avoid formatting distortions.

-Work In Evidence of Talent
+Work in Evidence of Talent

-These pages do not need to be one continuous piece, but rather might comprise several pieces of short fiction, nonfiction, etc. The creative sample could include poetry of any form, fiction, creative nonfiction, drama, screenplay, or digital compositions, such as a blog, equivalent to the page requirement.
+- Creative Sample: These pages do not need to be one continuous piece, but rather might comprise several pieces of short fiction, nonfiction, etc. The creative sample could include poetry of any form, fiction, creative nonfiction, drama, screenplay, or digital compositions, such as a blog, equivalent to the page requirement.

-These pages demonstrate abilities in writing literary criticism or analysis, rhetorical analysis, or other research on writing and literature.
+- Expository Sample: These pages demonstrate abilities in writing literary criticism or analysis, rhetorical analysis, or other research on writing and literature.
 These pages do not need to be one continuous piece, but rather might be comprised of several shorter essays.
 Works Cited will count towards total page amount and can be in any format (MLA, APA, Chicago, etc.)

 In addition to the copies you send to the UCSB Office of Admissions, there is a section on the CCS Online Application where you must upload copies of your transcripts from every high school and college you have attended.
 Transcripts do not need to be official, so a scan or a picture of your transcripts may be uploaded (jpeg or PDF).
 If you are currently enrolled at UCSB, please submit a copy of your course history, which you can obtain using a screenshot from GOLD.
 It is your responsibility to ensure that attachments uploaded to your application are clear and legible.